tedneward/Azgaarnoth/Classes/Feats.md

 * You gain proficiency in the Sleight of Hand skill.
 If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
 * As a bonus action, you can make a Dexterity (Sleight of Hand) check to plant something on someone else, conceal an object on a creature, lift a purse, or take something from a pocket.

+## Recharge Breath
+*Prerequisite: must have a breath weapon*

+After you use your innate breath weapon, you may roll a d6 at the beginning of each of your turns.
+On a 6, your breath weapon is recharged.
+If your breath already recharges on a 6, it instead recharges on a 5 or a 6.
+You may take this feat up to two times, but the recharge cannot go below 5.

 ## Resilient

 ## Ritual Caster